orinocoz/testdata/backup_sla.md

 ## Retention

-MySQL backups are stored for 4 weeks; 7 versions (recovery points) are available to restore.
+MySQL backups are stored for 1 week; 7 versions (recovery points) are available to restore.

-Prometheus backups are stored for 4 weeks; 7 versions are available to restore.
+Prometheus backups are stored for 1 week; 7 versions are available to restore.

-Loki backups are stored for 4 weeks; 7 versions are available to restore.
+Loki backups are stored for 1 week; 7 versions are available to restore.

 ## Usability checks